Apprenticeship Levy FAQs

 The money will be collected by HMRC.

-Individual employers’ funding for apprenticeship training in England will then be made available to them via their new Digital Apprenticeship Service (DAS) account.
+Individual employers’ funding for apprenticeship training in England will then be made available to them via their new apprenticeship service account.

-Employers will be able to use this to pay for training for apprentices.
+Employers will be able to use this to pay for training for apprentices and will have 24 months to spend it from the moment it hits their account.

 The service will also support employers to identify a training provider, choose an apprenticeship training course and find a candidate.